At G.E. Mathis Company, our precision computer numerical control (CNC) plasma cutting capabilities allow us to produce

 - A nozzle connected to the positive side of the power supply

 - A gas baffle used when swirling the gas

 The actual cutting process begins by sending a start input to the plasma system.
 After starting the power supply, the system places a negative voltage on the electrode located within the plasma torch.
-Gas then begins to flow to the torch while the baffle begins to swirl it.
+Gas then begins to flow to the torch while the baffle begins to swirl the gas.

 At the next stage of the process, contacts in the nozzle are closed, allowing it to connect to the positive side of the power supply.
 A high-frequency generator then causes a spark to pass between the nozzle and electrode, ionizing the gas.
 The pilot arc begins to flow between the electrode and nozzle, the gas flow blows the arc out of the nozzle, and the pilot arc makes contact with the material to be cut.
-After the main arc increases power to the cutting amperage, the shield gas restricts the plasma arc to ensure a neat cut.
+After the main arc increases power to the cutting amperage, the shield gas restricts the plasma arc to ensure a clean cut.

 Advantages of Plasma Cutting

-CNC plasma cutting has a number of significant advantages over alternative cutting methods.
+CNC High-definition Plasma cutting has a number of significant advantages over alternative cutting methods.
 Some of its benefits include: